hrryt/gghexsize/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gghexsize is to …
+The goal of gghexsize is mainly to provide users with the ability to vary the size of each hexagon in hexagonal heatmaps created with ggplot2.

 ## Installation